Olivia Date MBACP

 Seeing a counsellor/therapist can help you feel better about your life - it really can.
 It's not magic (though it can sometimes feel like it), and it's not always easy, but if you're stuck, or feeling unbearably low, or angry all the time, or just not feeling like 'you', then come and tell me about it.

 I currently work in Frome and Paulton (south of Bristol).
-I have flexible working hours, and can offer some evenings and Saturday mornings.
+I have flexible working hours, and can generally fit things around you.

 I have seen clients with a wide range of issues, often described by their doctors, or themselves, as anxiety, depression, bereavement, trauma, anger, obsessive compulsive disorders.
 Sometimes these terms feel helpful - but sometimes they don't.
 You may be feeling a mixture of these things, or something else entirely.
 You may sense that something 'isn't right' in your life, but you don't quite know what it is.

 People are wonderful, complex beings, with a wide range of sometimes interconnecting, sometimes warring, parts.
 I see my job as working with you to help you reconnect the different parts of yourself in order to find greater enjoyment and fulfillment in life.

 1. Taking the first step is difficult, but you've done that already by reading this - and probably a whole lot of other profiles and information.

 2. The next step is to get in touch; email, phone or text me.
 You can say or ask as much or as little as you like here – we'll spend the time seeing if we're a good 'fit' for each other.
 (You may want to look at my website if you haven't done so already: www.oliviadate.co.uk - it might help you to get a better feel for who I am and what I do.)